-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - g) Financial Assets and Liabilities (Continued) - i) Classification and Subsequent Measurement (Continued) Financial Liabilities (Continued)
+- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - h) Financial Assets and Liabilities (Continued) -) Classification and Subsequent Measurement (Continued)

 Assets that are Credit-Impaired on Initial Recognition

 According to IFRS 9 (7A.8.340) Purchased or Originated Credit Impaired (POCI) assets are assets that are credit-impaired on initial recognition.
 An asset is credit-impaired if one or more events have occurred that have a detrimental impact on the estimated future cash flows of the asset.
 The following are examples of such events: